heylukegit/fresh-votes/doc/FreshVotes.md

 - `User` is the parent of `CustomSecurityUser`.
 - `CustomSecurityUser` implements `UserDetails`.
 - `UserDetails` is needed for `UserDetailsServiceImpl`, which implements `org.springframework.security.core.userdetails.UserDetailsService`

+## FreshVotes 17 - Logging into FreshVotes

+Encoder and decoder

+Password should never be stored in plaintext.